uzresk/aws-auto-operations-using-lambda/create-image/README.md

     [SUCCESS][i-01abd4db05e166adb] Creation of AMI, additional tags, generation management has completed successfully.

-    [ERROR][checkStateAndPargeAMI] message[You are not authorized to perform this operation.
+    [ERROR][checkStateAndPargeImage] message[You are not authorized to perform this operation.